Synapse

 are three components necessary for A

-→ B
+→ B:

-- The event that will trigger when
+- The event that will trigger when A's state changes

-that returns a representation of the changed state (typically the data that has changed) - The function to call on/for
+- The function to call on/for Athat returns a representation of the changed state (typically the data that has changed)

-that handles this received data fromA
+- The function to call on/for Bthat handles this received data fromA

 The channel can be defined with respect to either the subject A

-depending on the system.
+or the observer B depending on the system.
 In either case, whenever

-a change in state occurs in A
+a change in state occurs in A, B (and all other

-) will be notified.
+observers of A) will be notified.

 Interfaces